Prayer as a Way of Life

 • There are no times in life when prayer is inappropriate.

 Whether we are happy or sad, content or challenged, at work or on vacation, spending time with friends or dealing with enemies, prayer is fitting.

 Jesus modeled this for us.
-He prayed at every major moment of his life — at his baptism, when tempted in the wilderness, before and after feeding over five thousand people, when parents brought children to him, before he raised Lazarus, at the Lord' Supper, in Gethsemane, on the cross—and many other times not recorded in Scripture (Luke 5:16 says: “But Jesus often withdrew to lonely places and prayed.” ).
+He prayed at every major moment of his life — at his baptism, when tempted in the wilderness, before and after feeding over five thousand people, when parents brought children to him, before he raised Lazarus, at the Lord' Supper, in Gethsemane, on the cross—and many other times both recorded and not recorded in Scripture (Luke 5:16 says: “But Jesus often withdrew to lonely places and prayed.” ).

 The third part of our key verse tells us to pray with all kinds of prayers and requests.

 · All the elements of prayer are meant to be part of our prayer lives.

 - I’ve mentioned before that the acronym ACTS is often used to identify the major elements of prayer.
 A stands for adoration, C for confession, T for thanksgiving, and S for supplication.
 As we’ve learned supplication for ourselves is usually identified as petition.
 Supplication for others is called intercession.
 Praying "with all kinds of prayers" means that prayer is multi-faceted.
 It includes all the above – adoration, confession, thanksgiving, and asking for needs to be met.

 · "All kinds of prayer" makes for a balanced relationship with God.